Your glasses say a lot about you.

 Chances are, your eyes have differing optical requirements.

-Which is why ready readers aren’t so effective at helping you see becuase the lenses have matching focal powers.
+Which is why ready readers aren’t so effective at helping you see because the lenses have matching focal powers.

 Eg: +1 reading glasses are +1 in each lens.